Udan Pirappu: Soundtrack

 The soundtrack was composed by Ilaiyaraaja, with lyrics by Vaali.
+The song "Saami Varudhu" became popular and is regularly played during Ganesh Chaturthi.

 Release and reception

 Udan Pirappu was released on 15 August 1993.
 Malini Mannath of The Indian Express wrote Vasu "weaves into the script sentiment and melodrama in good measure and though he diverges from the main theme [..] he returns to the main theme [..] knowing where exactly the script value lies."